bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 ### Web applications

 Large web apps like Monzo’s online banking app have been built in Go since their inception, and now use it to host over 1,600 microservices.
-Monzo has been using Go solely since 2015, working with Kubernetes and [highlighting that Go is](https://www.theregister.com/2020/03/09/monzo_microservices/) “_quite simple, it’s statically typed, and it makes it easy for us to get people on board._”
+Monzo has been using Go solely since 2015, working with Kubernetes and [highlighting that Go is](https://www.theregister.com/2020/03/09/monzo_microservices/) "_quite simple, it’s statically typed, and it makes it easy for us to get people on board._"

 SoundCloud have also been using Go [since as early as 2012](https://developers.soundcloud.com/blog/go-at-soundcloud) in their build and deployment system, though they mostly use Ruby on Rails.
 SoundCloud developed what eventually became Prometheus in 2012, which is now used by [AT&T, Honeywell, JP Morgan & Chase, and many other large companies](https://discovery.hgdata.com/product/prometheus).